18sp01/accounting-system/README.md

 ### Add Record

-Once you type "a" to add record, you will see a menu that looks like this:

 ![AddRecord_Menu](https://i.imgur.com/UKjOOkv.png)

+Once you type "a" to add record, you will see a menu that looks like this.

+![AddRecord](https://i.imgur.com/Zx7ax1F.png)

 Now, you can type, in order, the type of income/expense (food, game, etc.), the amount (negative for expenses), and type of account (cash, credit card, etc.).

-![AddRecord](https://i.imgur.com/Zx7ax1F.png)

-So now you've added your inheritance to the accounting system.
+You've added your inheritance to the accounting system!

 ### View Record